gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 MFA Challenge Response will be passed to the server within the context of the TLS handshake, so it is secure.

-The client can cleanly pass the challenge response with the gRPC client call option `PerRPCCredentials`.
+The client can uniformly pass the `MFAAuthenticateResponse` with the gRPC client call option `PerRPCCredentials`.
 The Auth server can then grab the `MFAAuthenticateResponse` from the request metadata, consume/verify the challenge response, and treat the request as MFA verified.
 [POC](https://github.com/gravitational/teleport/commit/aa0a8102eccd91cff2851053fba3e1c271bdaa65).